mthpvg/mthpvg.github.io/_posts/2017-11-29-to-string-conversions.md

 date:   2017-11-29 02:14:00 -0400
 categories: javascript details
 ---
-Note: the comments on the right side is the return value of the left side.
+Note: the comment on the right side is the return value of the left side statement.
 ```js
 String('foo')                 // foo
 JSON.stringify('foo')         // "foo"